Conflict turns a child’s world upside down. It brings chaos, disorder and violence – causing children to witness things that no one should ever see.

 Sadly, we know conflict can also leave children with emotional scars.

-Amina and her family live in Sana'a, after violent escalation forced them to flee their hometown of Amran.
+Amina and her family had to flee their hometown due to the violence

-In Sana'a, they registered for school, which Amina and her sister attended regularly, to learn and play with their friends.
+Amina and her sister registered at a new school which they attended regularly, to learn and play with their friends’

 "I got to school and we were doing the morning warm-up normally just like every day.
 We ate breakfast and I played with the girls, then we went back to class."